1882/17 Ah Ton, assault, on CPR railroad construction crew

 4th November 1882

-Thomas Cole being duly sworn states upon oath as follows;
+Augustus Carroll being duly sworn states as follows

 BC Archives GR-0419 Box 24 File 1882/17 / BRITISH COLUMBIA.
 ATTORNEY GENERAL. / Attorney General documents.